gaia-docker/tugbot-kubernetes/README.md

         command: ["perl",  "-Mbignum=bpi", "-wle", "print bpi(2000)"]
       restartPolicy: Never
 ```
-> It is highly recommended to determain `restartPolicy: Never` when creating a *Kubernetes Test Job*, so that it will rerun upon defined events using tugbot.
+> It is highly recommended to set `restartPolicy: Never` when creating a *Kubernetes Test Job*, so that it will listen for kubernetes events.

-> Use `tugbot.kubernetes.events: Node.Starting,ReplicaSet.SuccessfulCreate` *Kubernetes label* to tell tugbot framework that this is a test job that should be updated each a replica-set successfuly created ot a node starting.
+> Use `tugbot.kubernetes.events: Node.Starting,ReplicaSet.SuccessfulCreate` *Kubernetes label* to tell tugbot framework that this is a test job that should be updated when each replica-set is successfuly created at node start.

 ## Running Tugbot Kubernetes inside a Docker container
 ```bash